 - A cocktail stick (or similar narrow pointed object)

-As previously mention the tubeless rim will need to be sealed i.e. the nipple holes covered to prevent air escaping.
+As previously mentioned the tubeless rim will need to be sealed i.e. the nipple holes covered to prevent air from escaping.
 The first stage is to ensure that the internal rim surface is cleaned of contaminants.
-This is done by wiping around the internal rim surface with the alcohol cleaner and cloth.
+This is done by wiping around the internal rim surface with alcohol cleaner and a cloth.
 This ensures that the tape sticks firmly to the inside of the rim.
 Once the rim is clean it’s time to apply the tape.
 Start one spoke away from the valve hole and begin to stick the end of the tubeless tape to the rim.
 Ensure that you pull the tape as tight as possible, rubbing the tape down with a cloth ensuring it sticks to the rim.
 One layer of tape when using our HUNT Black Shield tape will be sufficient.
-Once the layer of tape has been applied, visually check that all the valve holes have been covered and then give the tape a final rub with a cloth ensuring it is well adhered to the rim surface all over.
+Once the layer of tape has been applied, visually check that all the valve holes have been covered and then give the tape a final rub with your fingers or cloth ensuring it is well-adhered to the rim surface.
 Finally pierce a small hole in the rim tape over the valve hole using a cocktail stick, spare spoke, or something similar.

 In order to inflate the tubeless tyre you will need to insert the tubeless valve into the rim.
 Take the tubeless valve and unscrew the plastic cap and lock ring.
 Tighten the valve head so it doesn't get damaged.
 Then from the inside of the rim push the head of the valve through the small hole in the rim tape (that you made in step 2) and through the rim.
-At this point you can run some sealant round the base of the valve to help ensure sealing.
-Then screw the valve lock ring on to the valve so that it pulls the base of the valve tight against the inside surface of the rim.
+At this point, you can run some sealant around the base of the valve to help ensure sealing.
+Then screw the valve lock ring onto the valve so that it pulls the base of the valve tight against the inside surface of the rim.

 Now it is time to fit the tyre.
-If there is direction arrow on the tyre side wall make sure the tyre is facing the correct rotation direction, although slight road tyres often don't have specific rotation direction.
+If there is a direction arrow on the tyre side wall make sure the tyre is facing the correct rotation direction, although some road tyres don't have a specific rotation direction.
 Fit one side of the tyre bead to the tubeless rim, you may require a tyre lever for this.
 If you do use a tyre level make sure not to damage the rim tape, especially near the valve or spoke holes.
-If it is hard to fit make sure that the bead of the tyre is sitting in the central dipped well of the rim, this will make it easier to get the last bit of the tyre bead over the rim.
-Now proceed to fit three quarters of the bead on the other side of the tyre.
+If it is hard to fit, make sure that the bead of the tyre is sitting in the central dipped well of the rim, this will make it easier to get the last bit of the tyre bead over the rim.
+Now proceed to fit three-quarters of the bead on the other side of the tyre.

-With the tyre almost fitted (don’t forget the second side of the tyre should be three quarters fitted) it’s time to add the tyre sealant.
-Shake the bottle of tyre sealant to ensure it is mixed and pour 35ml into the opening in the tyre bead.
+With the tyre almost fitted (don’t forget the second side of the tyre should be three-quarters fitted) it’s time to add the tyre sealant.
+Shake the bottle of tyre sealant to ensure it is mixed and pour it into the opening in the tyre bead.
+The amount of sealant to use will depend on the width of the tyre (usually between 30-80ml) - please see this article for more info.
 Rotate the wheel so that the liquid cannot leak out of the opening and then pop the rest of the tyre bead into place, again you may require a tyre lever for this.
 Then slowly rotate the wheel and angle to ensure the sealant coats all the internal surfaces of the tyre and rim.
-At this point you can run some additional sealant around the tyre bead to help ensure a perfect seal.
+At this point, you can run some additional sealant around the tyre bead to help ensure a perfect seal.

-Now that the tyre is fitted and sealant added its time pump them up.
+Now that the tyre is fitted and sealant added it's time to pump them up.
 Tubeless tyres require a blast of air to ensure that the tyre bead seats in the rim right away.
-This can be done by frantically pumping a floor pump but is much easier with a compressor of one of the new style of air chamber floor pump.
+This can be done by frantically pumping a floor pump but is much easier with an air chamber floor pump.
 We favour the air chamber floor pump, effectively a floor pump with an air chamber attached that holds compressed air which can then be released in one quick blast.
 So firstly charge the air chamber on your floor pump by pumping it up.
 Then attach the pump head to the tubeless valve on your wheel and release the compressed air on your pump.
 This blast of air should seat the tyre on the rim.
 You may find that some air escapes initially but the tyre sealant should plug the gap (a spin of the wheels may be needed to spread the sealant again).
-Once the tyre is sealed pump the tyre up to the required pressure, fit them to your bike and get out and ride!
+Once the tyre is sealed, pump the tyre up to the required pressure, fit them to your bike and get out and ride!